Derek Carr emotional about Raiders move to Las Vegas

-Derek Carr shares feelings on Raiders move to Las Vegas
+Derek Carr shares his feelings on Raiders move to Las Vegas

 Oakland Raiders quarterback Derek Carr weighed in on the team's move to Las Vegas, which was approved by NFL owners on Monday, with a lengthy statement on Twitter: